bmpbos/sparsedossa/README.md

 $ synthetic_datasets_script.R -f 150 -n 180 -p 10
 ```

-The resulting community is very similar to the original PRISM dataset.
+The data for the resulting community can be downloaded [here](https://www.dropbox.com/s/aj8dmxd2oq2dms2/third_example.pcl?dl=0) very similar to the original PRISM dataset.
 We plotted the distribution of rank abundances and a PCoA plot with simulated data and template data to illustrate this:

 ![Figure2.jpg](https://bitbucket.org/repo/89po5a/images/3450964988-Figure2.jpg)